emilrh91/emilrh91/README.md

 ## 💻 Skills

-- **Web Development**: Proficient in JavaScript, Vue.js, HTML, and CSS, leveraging these tools to build and style dynamic webpages and applications.
+- **Web Development**: Proficient in JavaScript, Vue.js, HTML, Bootstrap, SCSS and CSS, leveraging these tools to build and style dynamic webpages and applications.
 - **Design**: Skilled in Figma for designing and prototyping user interfaces.
 - **Tools**: Experienced with Git, GitHub, VSCode, and Filezilla for version control, code editing, and file transfer management.